razoub77/TinDog/README.md

 # TinDog
-TinDog website as a part of Web Development Bootcamp
+TinDog website as a part of Web Development Bootcamp from AppBrewery